top of page

 The online art market has a greater share in global sales than ever before.
 The UBS & Art Basel Art Market Reports found that in 2021, online sales accounted for approximately $13.3 billion – approximately 20% of overall sales – which was significantly more than the $12.4 billion sold online in 2020, and double the amount sold online in 2019.
 Online sales can be directly from artists, galleries, dealers, secondary market websites such as Artsy, or via online auctions.

-Investing in art through online sales has increased access like never before, as collectors are able to quickly browse enormous volumes of work and easily learn more about the artist through engaging content.
+Investing in art through online sales has increased access like never before, as collectors can quickly browse enormous volumes of work and easily learn more about the artist through engaging content.
 It is also an opportunity to discover work made and sold all over the world, enabling access to entirely new markets.
 The online market sells works at all price points, from emerging art under £5,000 to masterpieces worth many hundreds of thousands.

 Being astute when buying online is critical, and this is where the support of independent advisors becomes indispensable.
 Advisors can ensure that the source selling the artwork is reputable, and liaise with them to provide all necessary documentation proving ownership, authenticity and condition.
 Even if all the necessary requirements have been met, and the source is legitimate, not seeing the artwork in person opens up potential pitfalls – there is no way to truly get a sense of its quality or condition, as well as aesthetic aspects such as colour palette and texture.
 Art advisors are accustomed to seeing thousands of artworks online, and so their eye is honed to recognise quality more easily; they can also arrange for the artwork to be viewed, if possible.
 Additionally, the price of artworks sold online can be less regulated – even if they are authentic, the artwork may be by a relatively unknown artist whose work hasn’t been valued by market forces, or only be valued by a gallery that represents them.
 Independent advice can help safeguard against choices that are unlikely to see profitable returns.

 The purchase of digital art is another new aspect of the market.
-For the first time ever in 2022, NFTs were given their own section in the Art Basel & UBS Art Market Report – in 2021, sales of NFTs reached $2.6 billion.
+For the first time in 2022, NFTs were given their own section in the Art Basel & UBS Art Market Report – in 2021, sales of NFTs reached $2.6 billion.
 An unusual aspect of the NFT market, as reported by Art Basel & UBS, is that NFTs are owned on average for 33 days before being resold – a huge contrast to the decades of ownership in the traditional art market.
 Resale on the secondary market, the report found, saw total profits of approximately $1 billion in 2021.
-This incredible activity has attracted hundreds of thousands of investors, and only promises to grow in the future.
+This incredible activity has attracted hundreds of thousands of investors and only promises to grow in the future.

 artist holding his own work commissioned by artelier